Small Business - Partner Mediation

 Choosing mediation showcases strength, not weakness.

 A common misconception is that seeking business partner mediation signals failure or weakness.
 Many partners worry it indicates irreparable damage or an inability to resolve issues independently.
-Leisa will reframe mediation as a proactive and positive step.
-It demonstrates a commitment to preserving the partnership and finding constructive solutions before problems escalate.
+Leisa believes that it demonstrates a commitment to preserving the partnership and finding constructive solutions before problems escalate.

 A Turning Point: Rebuilding Trust by getting it all out onto the table.